Kōchi – 高知

 Access: 5 minutes walk form Kōchi-jō Mae Tramway stop, 20 minutes walk from Kōchi Station (JR Shikoku).

-Arimaya Bridge (Harimaya-bashi)
+Harimaya Bridge (Harimaya-bashi)

+Proceeding southwards along the main avenue from Kōchi Station, it is possible to behold a 20 meter-long vermillion-colored bridge.
 This is Harimaya bridge, use from Kōchi’s inhabitants from the Edo Period.
 It was originally built to connect two wholesale stores, belonging to Harimaya and Hitsuya, two rich merchants.